 Musical instruments have always had a particular significance in paintings.
 Throughout the history of depicting music-making in art, the iconography of musical instruments ranged from their strict symbolism in Dutch 17th-century art to their appearance as objects of leisure and pleasant pastime, played by middle-class amateur and professional performers in the 19th century.
 See some of the most significant examples of guitar players in the art of Vermeer, Watteau, Tropinin, and Manet.

 History of the Guitar

-In the course of its history the guitar as a musical instrument has evolved from a small, 16th century instrument with double strings to its modern incarnation with a larger body and six or seven single strings.
+In the course of its history, the guitar as a musical instrument has evolved from a small, 16th-century instrument with double strings to its modern incarnation with a larger body and six or seven single strings.
 As a Spanish instrument, it appeared mostly in Spanish music.
-However it also added a flavor of Spanishness to orchestral or chamber music compositions by such foreign composers as George Bizet or Ludwig Minkus.
+However, it also added a flavor of “spanishness” to orchestral or chamber music compositions by such foreign composers as Georges Bizet or Ludwig Minkus.

 Guitar Players in Paintings

 In paintings, different artists had different means of using the guitar.

 A Virtuous Woman

 Johannes Vermeer’s Guitar Player is an example of a 17th-century Dutch interior scene.
 The woman is playing a small guitar, which was a standard for a solo repertoire of that time.
 The instrument features beautiful decoration, with the sound hole covered by a beautiful rose.